pliniovb/programacaoOO/README.md

-# This is an ongoing and weekly updated study from Java OOP class I took in University
+# This is an ongoing and weekly updated study of Java OOP class I took in University